 The Park is generally in good condition, as is the ramp and picnic area.
 There is a building on the site that might be activated for community use.

 Currently, a number of people canoe and kayak from Westfield to Mars Hill, then continue onto the border at Bridgewater.
 People also fish in the Pond, below the dam, and in the Stream where it is accessible.
 Some access is public such as at the landing in the pond area off Silver Street.
 Most access is informal and crosses private property.
 Future access needs to be addressed in the Comprehensive Plan.
+The Maine departments of Conservation, Transportation, and IFW provide programs to help municipalities secure and develop public access opportunities.